 You’ll need to provide translated proof that you earn at least the minimum requirements in the form of a contract and last 6 months wage slips.

-If you are working abroad, we will also need proof you can work from Spain – specific permission must be included in a contract or a stamped and signed letter from your employer (again, translated into Spanish).
+We will also need proof you can work from Spain – specific permission must be included in a contract or a stamped and signed letter from your employer (again, translated into Spanish).

 Why stamped and signed?